 We review the Nibe S and evaluate its efficiency, cost, and features as we continue to look for the best ground source heat pumps in the UK.

 The Nibe S series comes in a variety of options, up to 16kW (image credit: Nibe)

 The Nibe S series refers to intelligent, inverter-controlled ground source heat pumps; it’s one of the best ground source heat pumps available.
-Each pump comes with an integrated water heater, with a 180-litre capacity.
+The Nibe S1255 comes with an integrated hot water cylinder.
+The S1155 does not have a cylinder, making it ideal for smaller properties with less hot water demand.
 The Swedish firm Nibe has long been considered a leading player in the inverter technology field, with more than 60 years of experience.

 The Nibe S comes with a high seasonal performance factor, which keeps operating costs low.
 The speed control and brine control function of the heat pump adjusts itself to maximise the capacity of the existing collector system, allowing for greater efficiencies.

 The combination of speed control of Nibe S1155/S1255 and Nibe F1155/F1255/F1355 and the brine control function allow the heat pump to adjust itself to maximise the capacity of the existing collector system, neither too much nor too little.